MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 **broker [amqp|mqtt]{s}://<user>:<password>@<brokerhost>[:port]/<vhost>**

-A URI is used to configure a connection to a message pump, either an MQTT or an AMQP broker.
+A URI is used to configure a connection to a notification message pump, either an MQTT or an AMQP broker.
 Some Sarracenia components set a reasonable default for that option.  provide the normal user,host,port of connections.
 In most configuration files, the password is missing.
 The password is normally only included in the credentials.conf file.